akhikhl/gino/README.md

 gino
 =====

-groovy-based runner for javascript programs
+gradle-based runner for javascript programs.

+Greatly simplifies starting javascript program in the context of java or groovy application.

-Coming soon!
+More information coming soon!